 Our team of liaison librarians have extensive experience working with teaching staff, and course coordinators across the University, to embed information skills development into courses.

-Library Essentials online modules - Available in MyUni Commons from February 2020!
+Library Essentials online modules - Available in MyUni Commons from Semester One 2020!

 “We are delighted with the Library Essentials module and the topics that it covers ... we found the module enormously valuable in various courses.”